Kinetic Books Math

 At the end of the digital text are supplemental lessons that some students might find useful....There is also an “Initial Assessment” with 97 questions.
 The answers for all of the "Initial Assessment" problems are available in the problem itself by clicking "Study Solution."

-Kinetic Books courses’ alignment with NCTM standards is available on the publisher’s website along with correlation to some of the state standards.
+Kinetic Books courses’ alignment with the Common Core State Standards is available on the publisher’s public school-oriented website.
 The Algebra I course has been adopted into several states, so it is clear that the publisher intends for these courses to compete with those from the major publishers to the traditional school market.
 The relatively low cost for course delivery makes Kinetic Books courses strong competitors against traditional printed texts, both in the traditional and homeschool markets.

 A 30-day money-back guarantee allows you to make sure a course will work for your student.